Updated on: December 13, 2024

 The Mac app is super user-friendly.
 Surfshark has a Quick Connect feature that automatically selects and connects you to the fastest server for your location and you can customize auto-connect options.
 It also has explanations for all features and settings, so it’s super easy to learn.

 Surfshark’s Mac support is great.
-Its app is optimized for the latest macOS versions (and older ones like Catalina), and there are detailed guides on how to set up the app — there’s even an explainer video for those who’d rather watch than read.
+Its app is optimized for the latest macOS versions (and older ones like Big Sur), and there are detailed guides on how to set up the app — there’s even an explainer video for those who’d rather watch than read.
 Plus, it has screenshots to show you exactly what the guides are talking about.

 Surfshark is super cheap, with plans starting as low as $1.99 / month.
 All plans come with a 30-day money-back guarantee.